mfazza/anagramma/README.md

 ## Project Management

 Although I wrote this by myself, I had to be organized in order to get everything done.
 Once I figured out what technology I wanted to use, I immediately broke down the project in accomplishable chunks.
 I made a little scrum board for myself on Trello and worked on those "user stories".
 I gave myself a week to complete this, but I couldn't work on it all the time.
-It was crucial having the board to guide me through the development process.
+It was helpful having the board to guide me through the development process.
 Commits related to the stories can be found in the comments of those stories.

 The version control model I chose is Trunk based since I was the only person working on the project.

+The little scrum board (more similar to a kanban board) can be found [here](https://trello.com/b/Vc4MRw1S/anagramma).

 ## Challenges